Lead Databases Β· Workflow

 Two reps contact the same prospect

 The routing rule fired without an ownership check.
 Return to step 3 and add a CRM ownership field condition as a hard gate.
-No sequence activation trigger should fire while account owner is blank or set to a pool assignment.
+No sequence activation should fire while account owner is blank.

 If none of the above